 2. Zola Failed his Baccalaureate Exam

-Many of our readers may know what the Baccalaureate (Bac) exam is, but for our those that do not, let me explain a bit.
+Many of our readers may know what the Baccalaureate (Bac) exam is, but for those that do not, let me explain a bit.
 The Bac is a test that high school level students take to test and prove their academic level, and is required in order to pursue higher studies.
-The test would have been essential for Zola to become to lawyer that his mother wanted him to be.
+The test would have been essential for Zola to become to the lawyer that his mother wanted him to be.

 It may seem hard to believe that a literary master such as Zola failed his exam, not once, but twice!
 But I think this just goes to prove that even if you may not be a good student, it doesn’t mean you can’t be successful in literature…or in life.